pga2rn/simple-sqlite3-orm/README.md

 5. Opened to advanced and more complicated use cases with helper functions, extra APIs and sqlite3 specific constants.

+## Natively supported Python types by `simple-sqlite3-orm`

+Besides the Python types that sqlite3 directly supported,`simple-sqlite3-orm` also adds direct support to the following python types:

+1. Enums types: IntEnum and StrEnum.
+2. Literal types: str Literal and int Literal.
+3. Supported types that wrapped within Optional.

+Also, `simple-sqlite3-orm` provides datetime support with the following types:

+1. `DatetimeUnixTimestamp`: will be serialized and stored as REAL in database.
+2. `DatetimeUnixTimestampInt`: will be serialized and stored as INTEGER in database.
+3. `DatetimeISO8601`: will be serialized into ISO8601 format string and stored as TEXT in database.

 ## Installation

 `simple-sqlite3-orm` is published on pypi.